 - Date and time — Displays dates, hours, minutes, and (optionally) an AM/PM designation.

 - Countdown timer.
 Displays hours and minutes, up to a maximum of 23 hours and 59 minutes.
 This mode isn't available in the compact style.

-The exact values shown in a date picker and their order depend upon the user’s locale.
+The exact values shown in a date picker, and their order, depend on the user’s locale.

 Consider providing less granularity when specifying minutes.
 By default, a minute list includes 60 values (0 to 59).
 You can optionally increase the minute interval as long as it divides evenly into 60.
 For example, you might want quarter-hour intervals (0, 15, 30, and 45).